-Self storage, also known as device storage or self-service storage, involves renting out rooms, containers, lockers, and other spaces typically on a short-term basis.
-Self-storage spaces are most often rented on a month-to-month lease, but there are also options for longer contracts.
-While individual tenants are usually associated with self storage, business storage facilities have risen in popularity for commercial purposes.
+Self-storage involves renting out rooms, containers, lockers, and other spaces, typically on a short-term basis.
+Self-storage spaces are most often rented on a month-to-month lease, but there are also options for more extended contracts.
+While individual tenants are usually associated with self-storage, business storage facilities have risen in popularity for commercial purposes.

 Why Do Businesses Use Self-Storage Units?

 Businesses often offload excess inventory into self-storage units.
 They are also used to secure archived documents, store seasonal inventory such as Christmas or Halloween merchandise, and as a quick way to house office furniture and equipment while transferring between locations.
 While personal renters usually store household goods, it’s prohibited to use these spaces as a residence under almost every jurisdiction.

 As a Business, What Can You Expect From Self-Storage Facilities?

 Some self-storage facilities make it convenient for tenants to move their possessions inside.
 They may offer additional services such as assistance in packing and transporting goods or complimentary truck use for first-time clients.
 Some also sell locks, boxes, and packaging supplies to make the process easier.

 Since a lot of these stored goods have value, many storage facilities work with third-party providers to offer insurance for sale to their tenants.
 If you prefer, you can use your policy to cover the items in storage or buy special coverage for the specified objects.

 Tenants have their lock and key to access the rented space.
 Compared to other options such as warehouses, employees of self-storage facilities are not allowed to access these spaces casually.
 This benefit goes both ways – tenants enjoy greater security for their possessions, while the facility cannot be held responsible for cases of theft.
 Finally, self-storage facilities can only take control of any content through a lien brought about by the tenant’s failure to pay the rent.